in ,

 Finally, apply a primer to create a strong bond between the paint and the boat’s surface.
 Choose a primer that is compatible with the type of paint you will be using.
 Apply the primer evenly using a brush or roller, following the manufacturer’s instructions for drying times and recoating.

-See also Canoe Painting Tips
+See also Novelty Boat Painting Tips

 Tips for Applying Primer